 laravel/ui

-aids in developing scaffold for routes and views quickly.
-In this example, we have scaffold the project with Vue but other components like react, bootstrap can also be done.
+aids in developing scaffolds for routes and views quickly.
+In this example, we have scaffolded the project with Vue but other components like React and Bootstrap can also be done.

-After the completion of above process, install npm dependencies to your project by running command below:
+After the completion of the above process, install npm dependencies to your project by running the command below:

 npm install